 Kaivalya Varma |

 is a Rock climber, Mountaineer, Subject matter expert in Industrial working at height and rope access.
 With over 100 Sahyadri pinnacles climbed, several of them are characterized as pioneering routes and virgin peaks.
-Apart from climbing Kaivlya has also mastered his skill in snake resuce and acquired a massive knowledge bank.
+Apart from climbing Kaivlya has also mastered his skill in snake rescue and acquired a massive knowledge in this regard.
 Recently, he has ventured into new activity of fishing.
-Kaivalya started his climbing career at the age of 15 and joined the Bhramanti in 2002.
-That is when we were exploring our capabilities in rock climbing.
+He started his climbing career at the age of 15 and joined the Bhramanti in 2002.
+That is when our club were exploring our capabilities in rock climbing.
 In 2012 he becames secretary of Bhramanti Mountaineers.
 He was awarded "Sahyadri Mitra Samman" in 2013 for his climbing dedication and mentoring.
 Most of the Bhramanti climbs are well recorded in his meomory same like his equipment depository.
 He has dedicated one of his apartment room just for climbing and mountaineering gear which are like pets to him.
-He offered to quit his job for the love of climbing.

 All of his write-ups are appended in this page date-wise, as one point of repository which he has published on Bhramanti FB group.